 Each full-time professional staff member is granted 14 days sick leave each school year at full pay.
 Unused days are allowed to accumulate to 340 days.
-Sick leave is defined in State law as: Personal illness; quarantine at home; death, illness, injury or medical appointment of a family member (child [biological, adopted, ward], spouse, domestic partner, sibling, parent, mother- or father-in-law, grandchild, grandparent or stepparent); or birth, adoption, or placement for adoption, or the acceptance of a child in need of foster care.
+Sick leave is defined in State law as personal illness, mental or behavioral health complications, quarantine at home, death, illness, injury or medical appointment of a family member (child [biological, adopted, ward], spouse, domestic partner, sibling, parent, mother- or father-in-law, grandchild, grandparent or stepparent); or birth, adoption, or placement for adoption, or the acceptance of a child in need of foster care.

-As a condition for paying sick leave after three days absence for personal illness or as the Board or Executive Director/Superintendent deem necessary in other cases, the Board or Executive Director/Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a chiropractic physician licensed under the Medical Practice Act, (3) a licensed advanced practice registered nurse who has a written collaborative agreement with a collaborating physician that authorizes the advanced practice registered nurse to perform health examinations, (4) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (5) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
+As a condition for paying sick leave after three days absence for personal illness or as the Board or Executive Director/Superintendent deem necessary in other cases, the Board or Executive Director/Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a mental health professional licensed in Illinois providing ongoing care or treatment to the staff member, (3) a chiropractic physician licensed under the Medical Practice Act, (4) a licensed advanced practice registered nurse, (5) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (6) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
 If the Board or Executive Director/Superintendent requires a certificate during a leave of less than three days for personal illness, CASE shall pay the expenses incurred by the employee.